 If you are really daring, you can also make the cables out of any other DB9 cable.
-You need to make sure that pins 2, 3, and 5 are live, as many cables do not have all pins connected with wire.
+You will need to make sure that pins 2, 3, and 5 are live; luckily, most cables intended for use with a computer use those pins.
 You will need to use an unbent paperclip or short bit of solid wire and a multimeter to obtain the pinouts of your cable.
-It helps to write down these pinouts or put them in a spreadsheet so you get it right.
-Again, cut you RJ-12 cable down to 1"-3" past the plug.
+It helps to write down these pinouts or put them in a spreadsheet to help you remember what you recorded.
+Again, cut your RJ-12 cable down to 1"-3" past the plug.
 You will need to have pins 3 and 4 of the RJ-12 cable connected by a 100 Ω resistor and you will need to make pin 1 of the RJ-12 go to pin 3 of the DB-9, pin 5 to pin 5, and pin 6 to pin 2.
 Once again, be sure to tape or heat shrink all of your solder joints.

 You also need to make a terminator, preferably two or more.
-All it is an RJ12/11 plug with the middle two pins connected by a 100Ω resistor.
+All it is is an RJ12/11 plug with the middle two pins connected by a 100Ω resistor.
 The way that TI recommends to make the terminator is to crimp a resistor straight to the plug.
 However, the way I find works best is to crimp in two wires to the plug (or use a snipped off two wire phone cord) and solder the resistor to those.
-Again, electrical tape or heat shrink is your friend.
+Again, electrical tape or heat shrink is very important.
 Be sure to keep your spares in a safe place as they are easily mistaken for trash and are not hard to lose track of.

-Last, you need to make your CAN wires.
+Last, you need to make your CAN cables.
 They are four or six wire cables with an RJ-12/11 on each end.
-It is a "through cable"; pin 1 goes to pin 1 and so on.
-Four wire cords are not, so if you recycle a few ones with broken clips as i have been doing, be sure you cut and crimp new plugs on them.
+It is a "through cable"; pin 1 goes to pin 1, pin 2 to pin 2, and so on.
+Four wire phone cords are not, so if you recycle a few ones with broken clips as I have been doing, be sure you cut and crimp new plugs on them.
 You will also find that when properly made, if you hold the cable without twisting it, one plug will be upside down:

-(from the official black jaguar manual from TI)
+(From TI's official black Jaguar manual)